 Applicants who were awarded or currently hold the following will not be eligible to apply for this scholarship:

 It is important to ensure your application includes as much information as possible together with the supporting documentation as following the closing date, additional documents cannot be added to an application.

-Referee Reports - It is highly recommended that each applicant make arrangements for the provision of two (2) academic referee reports.
+Each applicant is required to make arrangements for the provision of two (2) academic referee reports.
 Academic Referee Reports may be used in the assessment process of a scholarship application.
-It is the applicant's responsibility to ensure that referee reports are returned to the Research Scholarships Officer by the scholarship closing date.
+It is the applicant's responsibility to ensure that referee reports are returned to the Scholarships Office by the scholarship closing date.